 I offer a safe, confidential space for you to share your thoughts and feelings, where you will be accepted, and do not have to fear judgement or criticism.
 Taking the first step towards getting counselling support can be scary and I am more than happy to talk on the phone with you before we meet to talk through what you are seeking help with and for us to decide whether we should meet for an initial session to see if the counselling relationship will work for you.
 After that, if we both feel that the counselling will be beneficial for you, we can agree to meet on a weekly basis.
 I offer short term and longer term therapy so you don't need to worry about deciding how many sessions might be helpful in the first instance, we can discover that as we work together.

-I provide 50-minute sessions throughout the week (including evening and weekend appointments) in a private and comfortable therapy room in Eaton Ford, St. Neots.
+I provide 50-minute sessions throughout the week (including evenings) in a private and comfortable therapy room in Eaton Ford, St. Neots.